JeffryRomero/JeffryRomero/README.md

 ### Hello there 👀

-- 🔭 I’m currently working at Achieve-test-prep
+- 🔭 I’m currently looking for new opportunity
 - 🌱 I’m currently learning Django
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jeffry-romero-89ba8b10b/)
 - 😄 Pronouns: He/Him